pytennessee/pytn-2020/_sponsors/smiledirectclub.md

 states, Puerto Rico, Canada, Australia and the United Kingdom get the smile that they love.

 We are globally headquartered in Nashville, TN with over 5000 team members and growing.
-We have over 350 SmileShops, including in partnership with CVS & Walgreens, spreading smiles around the world.
+We have over 350 SmileShops, including in partnership with CVS, Walgreens, and WalMart, spreading smiles around the world.